deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16198/index.md

 > </details>

-> The table presents the results of supervised fine-tuning (SFT) experiments on four different data compositions, comparing the performance of direct and chain-of-thought (CoT) prediction on various tasks.
+> The table presents the results of supervised fine-tuning (SFT) experiments on various vision-language models with different data compositions (format alignment only, direct responses only, CoT responses only, and both direct and CoT responses) and prompting methods (direct and chain-of-thought), showing that combining both direct and CoT data leads to the best performance.

 {{< table-caption >}}